-Local Development Plan Vision Outcome of policies Indicators - what will we monitor to track success? thriving economically active rural economy active rural economy through delivery of economic development on identified sites within and adjacent to towns and Economic Development Approvals shown on map to illustrate location and list of types. identified sites within and adjacent to towns and at identified rural activity areas and through diversification of traditional land-based industries.
+Local Development Plan Vision Outcome of policies Indicators - what will we monitor to track success? thriving economically active rural economy Thriving economically active rural economy through delivery of economic development on identified sites within and adjacent to towns and villages, in the countryside at identified rural activity areas and through diversification of traditional Economic Development Approvals shown on map to illustrate location and list of types.
+Amount of vacant and derelict land.
 Amount of marketable employment land (this is the amount of land that has planning permission for economic uses and allocated LDP sites). land-based industries.
 No of existing, new or expanded mines or quarries within the Park.